vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/composable_roles.rst

 * **Role**: A role defines what a node does in the system.
 It is a way to categorize nodes based on their functionality.
 For example, a node could have the role of a Login server, a Compiler, a K8Worker (Kubernetes Worker), or a SLURMWorker (a node in a slurm job scheduler system).
 Roles help group nodes that perform similar tasks, making it easier to manage and assign resources.

 * **Group**: A group is based on the physical characteristics of the nodes.
 It refers to nodes that are located in the same place or have similar hardware.
-For example, nodes in the same rack or SU (service unit) might be grouped together, with specific roles like HeadNode or ServiceNode.
+For example, nodes in the same rack or SU (Scalable Unit) might be grouped together, with specific roles like HeadNode or ServiceNode.
 Groups help with physical organization and management of nodes.

 Roles offered by Omnia
 -------------------------